Malaysia Airlines: 1972–1997: Incorporation and international expansion

 The differing needs of the two shareholders, however, led to the break-up of the airline just six years later.
 The Singapore government preferred to develop the airline's international routes, while the Malaysian government had no choice but to develop the domestic network first before going regional and eventually international.
 MSA ceased operations in 1972, with its assets split between two new airlines; Malaysian Airline System (MAS), and Singapore Airlines.
 With the Singapore government determined to develop its airlines' international routes, it took the entire fleet of seven Boeing 707s and five Boeing 737s, which would allow it to continue serving its regional and long-haul international routes.
 Since most of MSA's international routes were flown out of Singapore, most of the international routes were in the hands of Singapore Airlines.
 In addition, MSA's headquarters, which was located in Singapore, became the headquarters of that airline.

 The initials MSA were well regarded as an airline icon, so both carriers tried to use them.
 Malaysian went for MAS by just transposing the last two letters and choosing the name Malaysian Airline System, while Singapore originally proposed the name Mercury Singapore Airlines to keep the MSA initials, but changed its mind and went for SIA instead.
 Acronyms for airline names later became less fashionable, and both carriers then moved on to their descriptive names.

 MAS took all domestic routes within Malaysia and international routes out of that country, as well as the remaining fleet of Fokker F27's.
 It began flights on 1 October 1972 with 19 aircraft and soon expanded, including introducing flights from Kuala Lumpur to London.
 In that year, MAS operated flights to more than 34 regional destinations and six international services.
 In 1976, after receiving its DC-10-30 aircraft, MAS scheduled flights to Europe, with initial flights from Kuala Lumpur to Amsterdam, Paris, and Frankfurt.
+The Boeing 707s were then removed from the fleet.